flutter/website/src/desktop.md

     6. Generate the `.pfx` file using the private key and CRT file:<br>
       `openssl pkcs12 -export -out CERTIFICATE.pfx -inkey mykeyname.key -in mycrtname.crt`

-You now have a `.pfx` certificate to use with the MSIX installer.
+Install the `.pfx` certificate first on the local machine in `Certificate store` as `Trusted Root Certification Authorities` before installing the app.

 [OpenSSL]: https://slproweb.com/products/Win32OpenSSL.html